-- Sellers can also check the transactions made by admin to them from their account panel.
+- Sellers can also check the transactions made by the admin from their account panel.

 - Admin can set different categories for different sellers.

-- Admin can set product type globally for all sellers in the marketplace.
+- Owner/Admin can set product types globally for all sellers in the marketplace.

 - Admin can approve reviews for sellers from his end.